kamil-cc/pac-m/README.md

 Please use Eclipse Mars 2 or older with g++ or MinGW.
 Don't forget to check if your compiler supports `-std=gnu++11` option.

 # Platform
-On GNU/Linux you will need to have `ncurses` libraries and headers.
-On Windows please use `ncursesw` instedad.
+On GNU/Linux you will need to have `ncursesw` libraries and headers.
+On Windows (as far as I remember) it is possible to build some version of `ncursesw`.
+You will have to do it on your own.
 Also boost libraries with thread support are needed.

 # Custom Multithreads FIFO